 Serve pappu with rice, papad or tomato pachadi when you are pressed for time or on lazy days.

-Freezer: Leftover moringa curry could be stored in the freezer for future use.
+Freezer: Leftover cucumber curry could be stored in the freezer for future use.
 If there is a considerable amount, divide the curry into the required portions into freezer-safe containers or ziplock bags and store them in the freezer.
 Use it up in 2 months

-Defrost: Thaw the drumstick dal the night before you plan to consume it.
+Defrost: Thaw the dal the night before you plan to consume it.
 Take a portion out of the freezer and pop it in the fridge.
-Reheat in the microwave or in a saucepan over medium heat on the stovetop until piping hot.
+Reheat in the microwave or a saucepan over medium heat on the stovetop until piping hot.